 Tebbitts & Co specialise in buying and selling businesses.
-Over the last 12 months we have acted in transactions involving education training business, motor engineering businesses, cafes and shops, dental practices and many more…
+We have been established in Cheshire since 2010, during which time we have acted in transactions involving education training business, motor engineering businesses, cafes and shops, dental practices and many more…

 Buying and selling a business can often be a long and complex process.
 If you are buying a business you will need to think about whether to trade in your own name or as a Ltd company.

 You may be considering entering a partnership.
 Choose your partner carefully though because joint ownership means joint and several liability.